Listening to music can help cancer patients with pain and anxiety, says new study

 The report showed that patients excluding SCD showed high levels of anxiety than the ones who were treated with music therapy.

-The music therapists at UH Connor WHole Health conducted over 4,000 music therapies to nearly 1,500 patients over the course of 2,400 encounters at the UH Seidman Cancer Centre for this study.
+The music therapists at UH Connor WHole Health conducted over 4,000 kinds of music therapies on nearly 1,500 patients over the course of 2,400 encounters at the UH Seidman Cancer Centre for this study.

 This has been regarded as one of the largest examinations for music therapy in haematology and oncology to date.

-During the therapy, the therapists provided patients with music listening, active music-making and songwriting practice for patients that helped them with pain management, anxiety reduction and self-expression.
+During these sessions, the therapists provided patients with music listening, active music-making and songwriting practice for patients that helped them with pain management, anxiety reduction and self-expression.

 In their experiment "Clinical Delivery and Effectiveness of Music Therapy in Hematology and Oncology: An EMMPIRE Retrospective Study" researchers examined the clinical delivery and effectiveness of music at the centre and compared that to the effectiveness of music therapy on pain, anxiety and fatigue between adult patients with SCD with ones excluding SCD.